Superintegrable quantum mechanical systems with position dependent masses invariant with respect to three parametric Lie groups: Scale invariant PDM systems

 By definition potential $V$ should be scale invariant and so can be treated as a function of two scale invariant variables The system (\ref{new1}) is compatible provided the following second order equation for $V$ is satisfied:

-The system (\ref{new1}) can be easy solved for special combinations of parameters $a$ and $b$, namely, $a=b$ and $a=0$ (or $b=0$ which is the same).
-They are represented in Items 8-10 of Table 1.
-However, to solve this system for $ab(a-b)\neq0$ a rather spectacular approach is requested.
+The system (\ref{new1}) can be easy solved for special combinations of parameters $a$ and $b$, namely, $\mu =\kappa $ and $\mu =0$ (or $\kappa =0$ which is the same up to rotation).
+However, to solve this system for $\mu\kappa(\mu-\kappa)\neq0$ a rather spectacular approach is requested.

 In the latter case we can restrict ourselves to the parameters values satisfying the following conditions:

 It can be done without lost of generality up to normalization of the symmetry operator (\ref{bc}) and the equivalence transformations which are reduced to the rotations with respect to the third coordinate axis.